- Research article

-Internal herniation through Peterson’s space is one of the most common complications after RYGB.
+Internal herniation through Petersen’s space is one of the most common complications after RYGB.
 Closing this defect with clips or sutures partially reduces the chances on herniation, but not completely.
-Gluing this defect is not beneficial but placing a BIO Mesh in Peterson’s space is a promising new technique to induce local adhesions.
-It is at least safe, effective and has led to a complete reduction of Peterson’s internal herniations.
+Gluing this defect is not beneficial but placing a BIO Mesh in Petersen’s space is a promising new technique to induce local adhesions.
+It is at least safe, effective and has led to a complete reduction of Petersen’s internal herniations.
 In the future, a randomized controlled trial comparing this technique to a double layered, non-absorbable suture would give more insights in which is the optimal closure technique.

 Availability of data and materials

 The data supporting our findings are available in this article.
 The raw data sheets are not publicly available.
 Articles referred to can be found in the reference list.